Beamforming Network Optimization for Reducing Channel Time Variation in High-Mobility Massive MIMO

 The rest of this paper is organized as follows.
-The transmit array bramforming and Doppler shifts compensation scheme under a more generalized high-mobility scenario is briefly described in Section II.
-Section III gives the detailed derivation of the channel PSD and Doppler spread, based on which the impact of antenna spacing and beamforming directions is investigated.
-The antenna weighting technique, especially the computation of optimal antenna weights, is presented in Section IV.
+The transmit array bramforming and Doppler shifts compensation scheme under high-mobility scenarios is briefly described in Section II.
+Section III gives the detailed derivation of channel PSD and Doppler spread, based on which the impact of antenna spacing and beamforming directions is discussed.
+The beamforming network optimization technique, especially the computation of the optimal CCAP parameter, is presented in Section IV.
 Simulation results are provided in Section V. Section VI concludes the paper.